DivvyCloud/QuickStart/README.md

 ## Set Export Variables

-When registering your installation, BotFactory checks the values of certain registration variables, specifically your company information, your name, and your email.
+When registering your installation, DivvyCloud checks the values of certain registration variables, specifically your company information, your name, and your email.
 For example, Jane Doe at Acme Corporation would use the following export variables: